gponomarenko/tictactoe/README.md

 # Tic-tac-toe
-- A game with score table and a modal window for players
 - [DEMO LINK](https://gponomarenko.github.io/tictactoe/)

 ## Description

-An in-depth paragraph about your project and overview of use.
+- Tic-tac-toe game with score table and a modal window so the players can log in

 ## Local development
-VS Code
+* VS Code

 ### Dependencies
 * Node v12.16.3 and higher